ckcks12/CCTV/README.md

 - Star Skeleton(Custom LPF with variety filters)
 - Heuristic Algorithm for Detecting Head, Left hand, Right hand
 - Server - Client Architecture for Cloud Based System
+- Simple Classification - Caution when two hands are upon the chest(actually collarbone)

 ### To do
 - Send Features to Server